temple-cis3296/IndividualProjectProposal/README.md

 Note: contributing to an open-source project is preferred.
 You may propose a stand-alone project, but if you do, it must be submitted as an open-source project.

 Note: in picking an open-source project you should download the source and make sure that you can build the code before committing to use it in your project.
-You should also

 Note: this is an individual assignment all students have to come with a personal proposal.
 Teams will be formed later to work on a selection of the more interesting proposals.